26 of the Best Winter Destinations in Europe

 The birthplace of the earth’s longest-running parliament sits between two moving cliffs at Þingvellir.
 And every second of every day, 100 tons of water cascades 30 meters through a frozen wonderland at Gullfoss.

 Spanning two separate tectonic plates, Iceland’s geology is still forming every day.
-And since it sits under freezing skies with its feet in the warm gulf stream, its climate is even more fluid.
+And since it sits under freezing skies with its feet in the warm Gulf Stream, its climate is even more fluid.

 Why is winter the best season to visit Iceland?
 Two words can answer this: Aurora Borealis.

 And those Trolls and the Cat?
 Santa doesn’t visit Iceland, so make sure you leave gifts on your windowsill for the thirteen fearsome sons of Gryla before Christmas.
-Find how to spend 5 days in Iceland!
+Find out how to spend 5 days in Iceland!

-Dublin, Ireland
+15. Dublin, Ireland

 Dublin, the capital of Ireland, is probably not at the top of your list when you think of European Christmas destinations.
 Dublin in December will pleasantly surprise you!